PushpikaWan/MERN-stack/01-EmailSender/server/README.md

 * req - request object
 * res - response object
 * res.send(...) - send json response immediatley by closing request
+* this app.post, put, delete...... can have any number of arguments (functions). when it hits all the functions are call accroding to the sequence. we can put require middlewares there.

 ~~~
 app.listen(5000);